alanyukeroo/coach-ai/SPEC.md

 ## Tech Stack

 Negotiable — open to developer's recommendation.
-Suggested: **Next.js + Supabase**, Whisper API or Web Speech API for transcription, OpenAI GPT-4 or Gemini for coaching logic.
+Suggested: **Next.js + Supabase/Firebase**, Microsoft diarized speech to text  (we can get free access as student) for transcription, Gemini Flash 2.5 AI Live text to speech for coaching logic.

 ---